fadallar/terraform-azurerm-avd-workspace/examples/02_private_endpoint/README.md

     - Subnet
     - Log Analytics workspace
     - Private DNS Zone
-- Creates an Azure Virtual Desktop Workspace --> module "avdworkspace" which also
+- Creates an Azure Virtual Desktop Workspace --> module "avd_workspace" which also
     - create private endpoint
-    - Set the default diagnostics settings (All Logs and metric) whith a Log Analytics workspace as destination
+    - Set the default diagnostics settings (All Logs and metric) whith the previously created Log Analytics workspace as destination

 !!
 Important